Environment Protection Amendment Act 2018

-This is the first of two phases of legislative reform to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
+This was the first of two phases of legislative reform to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
 The reforms in this first Act modernise the Environment Protection Authority's corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
-The second Bill (which will complete the reform of the Environment Protection Act 1970) is scheduled to be introduced to Parliament in 2018.
-Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced Environment Protection Authority for the future.

 Officers for the Protection of the Local Environment

-The Andrews Labor Government has committed $4.8 million to deliver a pilot program of Officers for the Protection of the Local Environment (OPLE).
+The Victorian Government has committed $4.8 million to deliver a pilot program of Officers for the Protection of the Local Environment (OPLE).
 This fifteen-month pilot, commencing in September 2017, will employ ten OPLEs located in councils to respond to localised waste and pollution issues.
 The outcomes of this program will inform a potential future statewide rollout of an OPLE network.

 Government Response to the Independent Inquiry

-On 17 January the Andrews Labor Government released its response to the Independent Inquiry into the Environment Protection Authority (EPA).
+On 17 January the Victorian Government released its response to the Independent Inquiry into the Environment Protection Authority (EPA).
 View the response here:

 Andrews Labor Government Response to the Independent Inquiry into the Environment Protection Authority (PDF, 611.4 KB)